Andrew Black (he/him)

 kevin.rohde@baltimoreclayworks.org

-Kevin Rohde first came to Baltimore Clayworks in 2013 as the recipient of Baltimore Clayworks Lormina Salter Resident Artist Fellowship.
-Primarily a sculptor of the human figure, Kevin has taught extensively in the Clayworks studios as well as several area universities and colleges since making Baltimore his home.
-In 2018, he joined the Clayworks staff.
-Kevin is left handed, but shakes with his right.
-Originally, from Binghamton, NY he exhibits most of the symptoms of an upstate New Yorker, including but not limited to a penchant for lake effect snow, speedies, garbage plates, and is an active member of the BBFRP (Buffalo Bills Fan Recovery Program).
+Kevin Rohde is a sculptor and educator who first came to Baltimore Clayworks in 2013 as the recipient of the Lormina Salter Resident Artist Fellowship.
+Primarily a sculptor of the human figure, he has taught extensively in the Baltimore Clayworks studios as well as at several area colleges and universities since making Baltimore his home.
+He received his bachelor’s degree from Keystone College and his master’s degree in fine arts from Edinboro University.

 info@baltimoreclayworks.org